Ankylotech/seekers-js/README.md

 #### Tank

 A seeker that can shoot at a position and disable up to one target.
-Bullets are blocked by any object and all seekers will collide with them as if it were a seeker.
+Bullets are blocked by any object and all seekers will collide with them as if it were a normal seeker.

 You can adjust the size of the bullet and thereby the speed at witch it travels.